troykyo/dssloopholes.github.io/category/business/Means of Communication.md

 #### Experiential Marketing

 Experiential marketing focuses on creating memorable and immersive brand experiences.
-Fashion brands use events, pop-up stores, interactive installations, and brand activations to engage consumers on a deeper level.
+Fashion brands use events, pop-up stores, interactive installations, and brand activations to engage users on a deeper level.
 Experiential marketing allows brands to convey their brand story, values, and unique selling propositions through interactive and sensory experiences.

 ### Case studies

 #### Nike

 Nike is known for its successful use of advertising campaigns to promote its athletic apparel and footwear.
-Their "Just Do It" campaign is an iconic example of effective advertising, utilizing print, television, and digital media to inspire consumers and communicate the brand's values of determination and empowerment.
+Their "Just Do It" campaign is an iconic example of effective advertising, utilizing print, television, and digital media to inspire users and communicate the brand's values of determination and empowerment.

 #### Chanel